margueriteblair/React-Hotel/README.md

 Intermediate Final Project: React Hotel

 <h3>Overview:</h3><br>
 This React Front-end will show an accurate display of available rooms at the CareerDevs Hotel.
 There will be a total of sixteen available rooms at the CD Hotel.
 Four for each of the four floors.
 Your goal is to create an interface for renting and returning a room at the CD Hotel.
 The application should be set up to display different components.
 One will be a viewing component to rent, and another to return.
-The app needs to include a navigation bar with two buttons to display to the user to the aforementioned components.
+The app needs to include a navigation bar with two buttons to display to the user the aforementioned components.

 <br><br>
 The prices to calculate the cost of the rooms is as following:<br>